Herding dog

 A herding dog, also known as a stock dog or working dog, is a type of dog that either has been trained in herding livestock or belongs to one of the breeds that were developed for herding.
 A dog specifically trained to herd sheep is known as a sheep dog or shepherd dog, and one trained to herd cattle is known as a cattle dog or cow dog.

-Origins of herding dogs
+History

-Creating herding dog breeds is associated with the development of cattle breeding.
-Domestication of sheep and goats began in the 8–7th millennium BC.
-Originally this process began in Western Asia, on the territory of modern Iran and Iraq.
-Shepherding was a difficult task: primitive herders did not have horses and moved their cattle for grazing on foot as horses and donkeys were not yet fully domesticated and obedient enough.
-Dogs that were previously helping humans in hunting, became assistants in livestock maintenance.
-The main task for dogs in the early stages of cattle breeding was protecting herds from a variety of wild predators, that were very numerous.
+The creation of herding dog breeds is associated with the development of sheep, goat and cattle breeding.
+Domestication of sheep and goats began in the 8th–7th millennium BC.
+Originally, this process began in Western Asia, in the territory of modern Iran and Iraq.
+Shepherding was a difficult task: primitive herders did not have horses and moved their animals for grazing on foot as horses and donkeys were not yet fully domesticated or obedient enough.
+Dogs that previously helped humans in hunting became assistants in livestock maintenance.
+The main task for dogs in the early stages of herding was protecting herds from a variety of wild predators, which were very numerous.